FareShare Lancashire and Cumbria is operated by Recycling Lives Charity – it is known locally as the Food Redistribution

 FareShare Lancashire and Cumbria is always keen to hear from charities to receive food and volunteers to help provide this essential service.
-Get in touch with Manager Jeff Green to find out more about receiving food or becoming part of the team.
+Get in touch to find out more about receiving food, donating any surplus food items, or becoming part of the team.

 “FareShare means we get a greater variety of food.
 We take everything from tins to fresh meat as our families need everything.
 I don’t know what people would eat if we weren’t able to give them the food from FareShare.”